San Marcos Frame Set

 - Rivendell-designed road geometry

-- Includes a lugged crown Tange Infinity CrMo steel fork (1" threaded steerer)
+- Includes a lugged crown Tange Infinity CrMo steel fork (1" threaded steerer).
+Latest versions have our "classic curve" fork legs

 - Headtube pump peg